-Across the two sets of single gridbox simulationsthere are important differences between the four points.
-The observed yields for both rice and wheat are higher in the west of Uttar Pradesh and reduce as you go east across the region to Bihar.
-WestUP has the least favourable conditions for crops, with the least available soil moisture, lowest rainfall and higher temperatures than the other locations, yet the observed yields and therefore the actual productivity are higher than the eastern locationsfor example, EastBi.
+WestUP has the least favourable conditions for crops, with the least available soil moisture and higher temperatures than the other locations, yet the observed yields are higher than the eastern locations.
 The observed yields at EastBi are the lowest of the four locations, where the cooler wetter conditions should be more conducive to achieving higher yields; these are neither observed nor modelled.
-This A combination of factors may lead to the models underestimating the WestUP wheat yields (compared to EastBi) and being much closer to observed yields in Bihar.
-One explanation is likely to be due to the differing management practices between the two states of Uttar Pradesh and Bihar.
+This is likely to be due to the differing management practices between the two states of Uttar Pradesh and Bihar.
 Uttar Pradesh is characterized by high agricultural productivity with effective irrigation systems (Kumar et al., 2005) and early adoption of new management practices (Erenstein and Laxmi, 2008).
 Bihar on the other hand has lower agricultural productivity, farms tend to be smaller and more fragmented, irrigation systems are less effective (Laik et al., 2014) and adoption of new technology is also slower due to the lack of available machinery (Erenstein and Laxmi, 2008).
 Yield gap parameters are included in many crop models in order to account for the impact of differing nutrient levels, pests, diseases and non-optimal management (Challinor et al., 2004), thus explaining the difference between potential and actual yield under the same environment (Fischer, 2015).
 This is not included in these simulations.

 The regional sequential simulation shows that the sequential cropping method presented here can be used at larger scales.
 From the analysis for Avignon and the 4-India gridboxes, we anticipate that the inclusion of sequential crops will have a significant impact on the surface fluxes of energy, carbon and soil moisture at regional scales.
 However, in the simulation presented, it is assumed that crops are grown everywhere across Uttar Pradesh and Bihar.
 For a fair and comprehensive evaluation of the impacts of sequential crops at regional scales, this simulation requires further development to represent the types of crops, together with where and when they are grown.
 Future work will compare a regional sequential simulation (based on the larger scale simulation presented here) with an equivalent single crop simulation that includes realistic crop fractions, to understand the impact of sequential crops on a regional scale.
-Irrigation is also important for this region, while this is included An alternative explanation for the difference in model yields from west to east could also be that at the western locations, the humidity is lower (higher VPD) and the temperatures are higher; these conditions may provide another contributory factor for the model underestimating the yields there.
-The humidity in the simulations could be lower than in reality for two reasons: first we are running JULES in standalone mode.
-This means that the land-surface and therefore the crop is unable to influence the atmosphere through evaporation because the humidity is prescribed by the driving data at each timestep.
-Second the driving data is from an RCM that does not include irrigation so the humidity in the driving data is not modified by evaporation due to irrigation.
-We are therefore missing the part of the water cycle that allows evaporation from the surface to affect the humidity.
-This region is intensively irrigated which means that there is a significant contribution from the evaporation due to irrigation and the recycling of water into precipitation that cannot be accounted for here, estimate that as much as 35 of the evaporation moisture from the Ganges basin is recycling within the river basin.
-We hypothesize that the VPD may be too high in our forcing data and this could be affecting the model yields at this location.
+Irrigation is also important for this region, while this is included in these simulations, it is only applied during the dry wheat season with no irrigation during the monsoon rice season.
+Some irrigation may also occur during monsoon breaks if there is a significant drop in soil moisture; this would be a useful future JULES development.
+Future developments to include the effects of heat-stress, soil nutrient limitations, pests and diseases on crops in JULES would also be useful.
+The simulations shown here consider a small number of rotations, crops and regions.
+However, different varieties and types of crops; the timings of sowing and harvesting; together with many possible irrigation options can have a large impact on the model results.
+This is an important consideration for future work and should be investigated fully when applying this method to new areas.